Testicular Cancer Treatment in Los Angeles

-The urologists at Comprehensive Urology strive to help patients achieve the best possible outcome and work to ensure that each patient receives the comprehensive and personalized care they need to overcome testicular cancer.
+The urologists at Comprehensive Urology strive to help patients achieve the best possible outcome.
+We always work to ensure that each patient receives the comprehensive and personalized care they need to overcome testicular cancer.

-If you have been diagnosed with testicular cancer, whether Stage 1, 2, or 3, it is likely that you will need to undergo chemotherapy to ensure that the disease is fully eradicated.
-In many cases, chemotherapy is combined with other treatments for testicular cancer, such as lymph node removal or removal of the cancerous testicle.
-Every patient is unique and the board-certified urologists at Comprehensive Urology strongly believe in working closely with each patient to develop a personalized treatment plan that is suited to his needs and goals.
+If you have been diagnosed with testicular cancer, you likely will need chemotherapy to ensure that the disease is fully eradicated.
+In many cases, chemotherapy is combined with other treatments for testicular cancer, for maximum effect.
+Keep in mind, every patient is unique.
+As such, our board-certified urologists strongly believe in working closely with each patient to develop a personalized treatment plan suited to his needs and goals.

 Chemotherapy is essentially the use of prescription drugs to treat a disease, such as cancer, by treating the entire body.
-Surgery and radiation are effective at targeting the main source of the cancer, however, chemotherapy can help kill cancer cells that may have spread to other parts of the body.
-The most common prescription drugs for testicular cancer chemo include a combination of cisplatin, bleomycin, and etoposide.
-In many cases, chemo can fully eliminate all cancer cells, preventing the disease from returning, however, some patients may use the treatment to help manage the disease by shrinking and stopping the tumor from continuing to grow.
+Surgery and radiation are effective at targeting the main source of cancer.
+However, chemotherapy can help kill cancer cells that may have spread to other body parts.

-While highly effective in most cases, the anti-cancer drugs used in chemotherapy are strong and cause a variety of side effects as even healthy cells are damaged.
+While highly effective in most cases, the anti-cancer drugs used in chemotherapy are strong.
+As such, they can cause a variety of side effects, as even healthy cells are damaged.
 The side effects will depend on the specific medications that are used, as well as the patient’s unique reaction.
 The most common side effects that testicular cancer patients experience with chemotherapy include:

 - Hair loss

 - Reduced resistance to infections